chookmook29/guessing_game/README.md

 - [More compact mobile first layout](https://github.com/chookmook29/guessing_game/blob/master/wireframes/mockup3.png)
 - [Just before project's development started](https://github.com/chookmook29/guessing_game/blob/master/wireframes/mockup4.png)

-Some concepts of the design and some features changed over the development process.
+Some concepts of the design and some features changed over time in the development process.

 ## Features

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.

 ### Existing Features

-- Feature 1 - allows users X to achieve Y, by having them fill out Z
+- Menu - allows users to check score, rules and quit, by having them click on list of links.
-- ...

-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:
+- Main screen - allows users to play game, see remaining attempts left, and all letter used, and most recent letter.
+- Set of buttons representing all letters of alphabet - allows users to chose letter, by pressing button of their choice.
+- Space below letters and main info - allows users to check hint, by hovering over a hint word.

 ### Features Left to Implement

-- I would like to make onmouseover event in JavaScript trigger loss of player's remaining "attempts" by one each time, however this would require
+- I would like to make onmouseover event in JavaScript that triggers loss of player's remaining "attempts" by one each time, however this would require a lot of additional work.

 ## Technologies Used